trellis-ldp/trellis-website/download.md

 Trellis is an enterprise-ready Linked Data server that makes it possible to build and publish linked data applications on the Web.
 Installing Trellis is simple and straight-forward.

-The [current version](https://github.com/trellis-ldp/trellis/releases/latest) is 0.7, released on May 25, 2018.
+The [current version](https://github.com/trellis-ldp/trellis/releases/latest) is 0.7.1, released on July 2, 2018.

 _Prerequisites_: before installing Trellis, be sure to have a Java 8 (or newer) runtime installed.